fuyun-a/learngit/readme.txt

 three git
 dsfasdf
 git tracks changes files
-greating a new branch is quick.
+greating a new branch is quick & simple.